Online restaurant menus are often an afterthought. But they’re more important than you think.

 While it’s clear that there are many benefits to online restaurant menus, this doesn’t mean that you can simply toss up a PDF of your menu and call it a day.

-If you want to boost sales and actually make your restaurant discoverable online, you need to keep a few important considerations in mind when setting up your online menu.
-Below, we cover three online menu design tips for your restaurant.
+If you want to boost sales and actually make your restaurant discoverable online, you need to keep a few important online restaurant menu best practices in mind when setting up your online menu.
+Below, we cover three design tips for how to create an online menu for a restaurant.

 1. Ditch the PDF